xiaoyang-sde/knowledge-base/docs/ddia/05-replication.md

 1. Determine that the leader has failed: If the leader doesn't respond for some period of time, it's assumed to be dead.
 2. Choose a new leader: The new leader is chosen through a election process.
 The best candidate is the replica with the most up-to-date data changes from the old leader.
-3. Reconfigure the system: The write reuqests should be routed to the new leader.
+3. Reconfigure the system: The write requests should be routed to the new leader.
 The old leader should become a follower and recognizes the new leader.

 ### Implementation of Replication Logs